hu3agency/ep0_daoTeaching/README.md

-polymathProcess is a Git Protocol for creating biomemetic subcultures.
+polymathProcess is an open-source protocol for developing self-soverign subcultures.